UtImpetus/unToxy/README.md

 Binaries
 ===
-Pre-compiled versions of Toxy can be found [here](http://1drv.ms/1pkwaFp "Toxy Binaries").
+Pre-compiled versions of unToxy can be found [here](http://1drv.ms/1pkwaFp "unToxy Binaries").
 Those include all of the dependencies.

 Things you'll need to compile
 ===